 For Calvin, The grand wazoo, Think it over, Another whole melodic section, Cletus awreetus-awrightus, Eat that question, Blessed relief

-Imaginary diseases, Variant I, Rollo, D.C. boogie, Farther O'blivion, Little dots
+Greggery Peccary (1972), The new brown clouds, Imaginary diseases, Variant I, Rollo, Been to Kansas City in A minor, D.C. boogie, Farther O'blivion, Little dots

 Overnite sensation: riffs

-Camarillo Brillo, Dirty love, Montana, Fifty-fifty, I'm the slime
+Camarillo Brillo, I'm the slime, Dirty love, Fifty-fifty, Dinah-Moe Humm, Montana

 Apostrophe ('): collaborations

-Don't eat the yellow snow, Apostrophe ('), Uncle Remus, Nanook rubs it, St. Alfonso/Father O'blivion
+Don't eat the yellow snow, Nanook rubs it, St. Alfonso/Father O'blivion, Excentrifugal forz, Apostrophe ('), Uncle Remus, Stinkfoot (1974)

 Roxy and Elsewhere: metres and rhythms